awsdocs/aws-cdk-guide/doc_source/get_secrets_manager_value.md

     });
 ```

-Use the [create\-secret](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) CLI command to create a secret from the command\-line, such as when testing:
+Use the [create\-secret](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) CLI command to create a secret from the command line, such as when you're testing:\.

 ```
 aws secretsmanager create-secret --name ImportedSecret --secret-string mygroovybucket
 ```

-The command returns an ARN you can use for the example\.
+The command returns an Amazon Resource Name \(ARN\) you can use for the previous example\.